Healthy Foods That is Good For The Heart!

 Cutting onions do make us cry but their benefits for heart make us smile.
 You eat raw, cook them, roast them or add it into the soups or any other food; you will still get the beneficial properties of onions.
 Onions improve the levels of HDL cholesterol.
 You don’t need to consume too much to get beneficial effects.
 Just a half onion is enough to improve the HDL cholesterol.
 Onions show a drop in blood cholesterol.
-Onions contain high amounts of flavonoids called quercitin which protects the LDL cholesterol from free radical oxidation, reduces inflammation of the blood vessels and maintains the blood flow.
-Onions combined with other flavonoid rich foods like apples and broccoli have shown to reduce the risk of heart disease by 30%.
+Onions contain high amounts of flavonoids called quercetin which protects the LDL cholesterol from free radical oxidation, reduces inflammation of the blood vessels and maintains the blood flow.
+Onions combined with other flavonoids rich foods like apples and broccoli have shown to reduce the risk of heart disease by 30%.

 13. Red Wine

 Strictly in moderation, red wine is thought to be heart healthy.
 The antioxidants present in red wine called polyphenols help in protecting the lining of blood vessels in the heart.
 Resveratrol, a key ingredient present in red wine lowers the LDL cholesterol, prevents damage to the blood vessel and also prevents blood clots.
-Up to one drink a day is fine to get heart healthy benefits.
+Up to one drink, a day is fine to get heart-healthy benefits.

 Here, we have seen amazing heart healthy foods.
 To maintain a healthy heart, follow a healthy lifestyle.
 Avoid smoking or using tobacco.
 Exercise daily at least for 30 minutes, have a proper healthy diet, manage stress, get enough sleep and maintain an ideal body weight.
-A regular health screening of blood pressure, blood cholesterol and diabetes is mandatory.
+A regular health screening of blood pressure, blood cholesterol, and diabetes are mandatory.
 If on medication for heart, have the medicines as prescribed by the doctor and maintain a healthy lifestyle.